-The body was all steel, deeply channeled over the frame, and the top was chopped about 4”.
+The body was all steel, deeply channelled over the frame, and the top was chopped about 4”.
 Power was from a small-block Chevy engine with a B&M supercharger bolted to a GM Turbo 400 trans.
 Front suspension was traditional dropped axle cross spring, while Ken created his own coil over shock suspension in the rear.
 The dropped axle and rear coil over suspension made it best for cruise nights only.
-In its day, this yellow and flamed “Hot Rod” turned many a head, but the original frame, chassis and suspension designs are not capable of delivering sports car performance, handling, and ride quality.
+In its day, this yellow and flamed “Hot Rod” turned many heads, but the original frame, chassis and suspension designs are not capable of delivering sports car performance, handling, and ride quality.

 Classic looks with modern performance

-Times change, however, todays “Hot Rods” are far more sophisticated.
+Times change, however, today's “Hot Rods” are far more sophisticated.
 Independent suspensions are the norm, along with disk brakes.
 Fuel injection has replaced carburetion.
 Handling and safety are as important as straight line performance.
 Obviously, build requirements have changed.
-With this in mind we went out to see just what we could find to build.
-Months were spent researching starting from scratch, buying someone’s unfinished project or ?
+With this in mind, we went out to see just what we could find to build.
+Months were spent researching starting from scratch, buying someone’s unfinished project or?
 Nothing really caught our eye, until we came across the Factory Five 33 Hot Rod.

 Factory Five Racing has been building component car kits since 1995.
 They are best known for their MK4 Roadster (Cobra style) kits, that have won numerous drag races, autocross, SCCA and USRRC races, and car shows.
 In fact Ford thinks so highly of the Factory Five product that they have displayed them at major auto shows such as SEMA.
 A Factory Five car won the gruelling 1,500 mile Targa Newfoundland in 2006.
 These cars really work!